Hibi4/FrontentMentor_project/browser-extensions-manager-ui-main/README-template.md

 ### What I learned

-I learned how to use React and how to create a project with it.
-I also learned how to use React Hook Form to handle the form and how to use React Testing Library to test the project.
-I also practiced my skills to use CSS Grid and Flexbox to create the layout of the project.
+- I learned and practiced how to use React Hook Form to handle the form and how to use   React Testing Library to test the project.
+- I also practiced my skills to use CSS Grid and Flexbox to create the layout of the project.

 To see how you can add code snippets, see below: